theporpoise/42cliffnotes/index.md

   * Looking for a contributor here if you'd like to write up a guide!

 ## <a href="http://www.everettgould.com/42cliffnotes/get_next_line.html">Get Next Line Guide (first draft)</a>
+  * Shout out to Dan for providing feedback, we'll get a more complete version as we get more feedback!

 ## <a href="https://github.com/qst0/ft_libgfx/blob/master/README.md">ft_libgfx (first draft)</a>
   * Feedback needed, if you are starting on your journey for ft_libgfx, please provide feedback to Mason!

 ## <a href="http://www.everettgould.com/42cliffnotes/printf_strat.html">PRINTF Guide (In progress)</a>

   * <a href="http://www.everettgould.com/42cliffnotes/ft_printf_debug_funcs_1.html">PRINTF Test Functions for "d" and "i"</a>

-  * Shout out to Dan for providing feedback, we'll get a more complete version in a week or so.**